pcanz/grammar-parser/docs/introduction.md

 A grammar rule may be given an associated semantic action which is a function that is applied to the result of a successful rule match.
 The semantic action can examine the rule result and process it to derive a new result for the rule, or it can cause the rule to fail.

-There are some common semantic actions that the grammar parser provides as standard built-in functions.
+There are some common semantic actions that the grammar parser can provide as standard built-in functions.
 These standard function names extends the grammar rule language, in the same way that a programming language often provides common global built-in functions.

 Custom semantic actions can be defined for a grammar, but these must be implemented in the host programming language, so unlike the grammar rules or the standard functions they are not portable across different implementations.